Skip to content

 Michael Holker, Registered Social Worker and neurodiversity-affirming therapist specializing in ADHD, Autism, AuDHD and Giftedness

-I know what it feels like to move through the world carrying a weight of misunderstanding.
-For many years, I lived under misdiagnoses and masked my differences in order to fit expectations.
+I know what it’s like to carry the weight of misunderstanding.
+For many years, I lived under misdiagnoses and masked my differences to fit expectations.
 Like many of my clients, I felt the pressure to strive harder, to meet standards that left me drained, and to pretend everything was fine even when it wasn’t.
 That disconnect—between who I truly was and who I thought I had to be—was exhausting.

 “The privilege of a lifetime is to become who you truly are.” - Carl Gustav Jung